CoppaMan/Pinballs/README.md

 ### Cloning the Exercise Repository
 Before you are able to clone your private exercise repository, you need to have an active [Gitlabvis](https://gitlab.vis.ethz.ch/) account.
-Then send me your *ETH Nethz id* to add you so that you can [fork](https://docs.gitlab.com/ee/gitlab-basics/fork-project.html) this project to create your own private online repository.
+Then you can [fork](https://docs.gitlab.com/ee/gitlab-basics/fork-project.html) this project to create your own private online repository.

 In the next step you need to clone it to your local hard drive:
 ```